dontforgit/resume/README.md

  - [X] Start with Why, Simon Sinek
  - [X] Drive, Daniel H. Pink
  - [X] Stealing the Corner Office, Brendan Reid

+**Westchester Baptist Church**

+*Director of Youth Ministry, January 2016 - Present*

+#### Volunteer Management

+ - Built a volunteer team of eight people.
+   - Recruited the volunteers I wanted for specific jobs.
+   - Started with a team of zero and build the team from the ground up.
+   - Determined roles and responsibilities for volunteers.
+   - Determined standards and expectations for volunteers.
+ - Coordinate volunteers for large events such as summer camp and yearly retreats.
+ - Resolve conflicts between members of the volunteer team.
+ - Communicate organizational priorities to the volunteers to mobilize them to complete goals.
+ - Lead monthly team meeting which includes training, vision casting, and working through the details of specific projects.
+ - Lead yearly performance review of volunteers to ensure they are meeting standards and expectations.

+#### Responsibilities

+ - Planned and led a team of ten to Nicaragua on an overseas mission trip in July of 2018.
+   - A second trip is planned for July 2019 with 18 people attending.
+ - Determine the vision and priorities for the youth ministry.
+ - Plan and execute weekly programs, monthly activities, and yearly retreats.
+ - Research, evaluate, and purchase educational materials.
+ - Build custom systems to track key performance metrics (such as attendance).
+ - Maintain social media accounts, youth group website, church website, SoundCloud, Podcasts, and weekly MailChimp communication with parents and volunteers.
+ - Manage the Youth Ministry budget.

 -----